opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 	<li>(e) every page shall have a margin on all 4 sides, each of at least 35mm in width.</li>
 </ul>

-(5) If no affidavits or submissions are filed by the timelines prescribed by this paragraph, the Court of Appeal will proceed on the basis that the party does not intend to file any affidavit or submissions and may decide the matter based on the documents before it without hearing oral arguments.
+(5) If no affidavits or submissions are filed by the timelines prescribed by this paragraph, the Court of Appeal will proceed on the basis that the party does not intend to file any affidavit or submissions and may, in accordance with s 34A(1) of the Supreme Court of Judicature Act, decide the matter based on the documents before it without hearing oral arguments.

 ## 91. Use of presentation slides for all proceedings before the High Court, Court of Appeal and Court of 3 Judges